fenny7646/ecommerceapp/README.md

 # E-commerce Web Application
 ---

-### This is an Ecommerce Shopping Application, where users can search desired items, add them to wishlist or add to cart to checkout.
-Admins are only persons who can perform CRUD Ops of Products and its related images and also price.
+##### This is an Ecommerce Shopping Application, where users can search desired items, add them to wishlist or add to cart to checkout.
+Admins only can perform CRUD Ops of Products and its related images and also price.
 + HTML, CSS, Javascript as Frontend Technologies.
 + Python as Backend Programming language.
 + MySQL as Database ORM.